jordansissel/sysadvent/2012/01/article.md

-Spreadsheets in general are really useful tools because they let you treat your data like Play-Doh - squish and shape your data into whatever form is most useful for you!
+Spreadsheets in general are really useful tools because they let you treat your data like Play-Doh - squish and shape your data into whatever form is most useful for you.
+Google Docs is an easy way to get these spreadsheet and forms features.

 ## Further Reading